terminus-plugin-project/terminus-hotfix-plugin/README.md

 ## Purpose

+A hotfix is the only way to push code directly to Live without having to go through Dev and Test.
+Any damage to the source code will be the responsibility of the user.
+The intended use case is for critical security releases or bug fixes that need to be deployed as quickly and easily as possible.
+Hotfixes should be used with care and only in emergency situations.
+Hotfixes should be the exception, not the norm.

 Currently hotfix deployments, emergency updates to test/live that skip the normal workflow and potentially undeployed code in `master`, need to be done manually and require more advanced git skills.
 See the [hotfix doc](https://pantheon.io/docs/hotfixes/) for details.
 This plugin aims to make that process easier.

-The intended use case is for critical security releases or bug fixes that need to be deployed as quickly and easily as possible.
-Hotfixes should be used with care and only in emergency situations.

 ## Requirements